Originally Posted on February 15, 2018

 9 Ways to Blow a Budget Without Trying!

-- Shopping without a list: Most likely you will over shop and possibly forget a few things and feel compelled to go back.
+- Shopping without a list: Most likely you will over shop and possibly forget a few things and feel compelled to go back to the grocery store.

-Shopping with your children: Not only can they distract from your list, depending on how loud and unruly they are, you may miss mistakes at the checkout line that can cost you money.
+- Shopping with your children/significant other: Not only can they distract from your list, depending on how loud and unruly they are, you may miss mistakes at the checkout line that can cost you money.
 A tired parent may give into a child with an extra purchase store that can up quickly.

-Buying in bulk when you don't need to: While you may save money on the unit price in the long run, if you can't go through a large tub of mayonnaise or salsa before it spoils than you've not saved money.
+- Buying in bulk when you don't need to: While you may save money on the unit price in the long run, if you can't go through a large tub of mayonnaise or salsa before it spoils than you are not saving money.

 WHERE TO START...